Jay Taylor (author)

 Jay Taylor (December 4, 1931 – March 3, 2022) was a former U.S. foreign service officer, academic, documentarian, and writer.
-He was best known for writing The Generalissimo, a biography of Chiang Kai-Shek which won the Lionel Gelber Prize for the best English non-fiction book on Foreign Policy in 2010.
+He was best known for writing The Generalissimo: Chiang Kai-shek and the Struggle for Modern China a biography of Chiang Kai-Shek which won the Lionel Gelber Prize for the best English non-fiction book on Foreign Policy in 2010.

 Professional career

+Taylor graduated from Vanderbilt University in 1952 with a Bachelor of Arts in business administration and political science, then earned a Master of Arts in Far Eastern studies from the University of Michigan.
 After serving as an Aviation Cadet in the U.S. Navy, Taylor served in the Foreign Service for 37 years.
 His career included appointments as leading the White House National Security Counsel for East Asia, Director of Analysis for Asian & Pacific Affairs, Officer-in-Charge of Chinese Political Affairs.

 During his time as Ambassador to Cuba, Taylor and his family experienced sound and pressure sensations that left them with concussion-like symptoms, foreshadowing later symptoms from American diplomats.

 Besides his work in the U.S. Foreign Service, he worked as a teacher at the Foreign Service Institute in Washington, D.C. and Taichung, Taiwan, as Diplomat-in-Residence at the Carter Presidential Center, and as a research associate at Harvard's Fairbanks Center for Chinese Studies.

 Writings

 Taylor wrote op-eds in the LA Times, The Washington Post, and The New York Times.
-The most common topic in his columns was criticism of U.S overreach in the Middle East.
+The most common topic in his columns was criticism of U.S. overreach in the Middle East.

-Taylor's biography of Chiang Kai-Shek is the only book to include information from Chiang's diaries, and it portrayed the general and founder of Taiwan in more positive terms than were previously fashionable.
-In contrast to the traditional western negative perception of Chiang, Taylor tried to rehabilitate his image as a man overwhelmed by the difficult conditions of China with warlords, communists, and Japanese threats.
-Taylor tried to moderate the incompetent, corrupt, and brutal dictator perception of Chiang in previous biographies with more positive descriptions of Chiang’s personality, policies, and goals.
-Though he lost control of the mainland and occasionally violated human rights, Chiang was able to counter the Japanese invasion and laid the foundation for democracy in Taiwan.
+Taylor's biography of Chiang Kai-Shek was among the first books to include information from Chiang's diaries, and it portrayed Chiang, known as the "Generalissimo," in more positive terms than were previously fashionable.
+In contrast to western negative perceptions, Taylor tried to rehabilitate his image as a man overwhelmed by the difficult conditions of China with warlords, communists, and Japanese threats.
+Taylor tried to moderate the incompetent, corrupt, and brutal dictator perception of Chiang as "the man who lost China" in previous biographies with more positive descriptions of Chiang's personality, policies, and goals.
+Though he lost control of the mainland and violated human rights, Chiang was able to counter the Japanese invasion and laid the foundation for democracy in Taiwan.
 For this book, Taylor was awarded the Lionel Gelber Prize for the best English non-fiction book on Foreign Policy in 2010.